Resources For Parenting Articles: From Expecting To The Teen Years

 Websites for parents of newborns or infants

 - The Wonder Weeks, by Hetty van de Rijt: This book is a roadmap for families with children in the developmental stages and regression periods that babies go through in their first 20 months.
-It's a boon to new moms and parents who have questions and concerns about anything regarding the development of their new babies.
+It's a boon to new parents who have questions and concerns about anything regarding the development of their new babies.
 The book uses simple terms and clear explanations to help you understand and interpret all of these leaps and phases, and even for anticipating the most stressful times.

 - The Happiest Baby on the Block, by Harvey Karp: In this book, Karp teaches the “5 S's” technique for calming down crying babies, even colicky ones, to get them to fall asleep or go back to sleep.
 If your baby is fussy or having trouble falling asleep and staying asleep, or if you know what a "witching hour" is, this book may be a great resource.